DIY Campervan Conversion on a Tiny Budget in Less Than 1 Week

 Vanlife Facebook Group | Two Wandering Soles

-Step 3: Take measurements of your van
+3. Take measurements of your van

-The next step is to measure everything in your car: length, width and height obviously, but also take measurements of the wheel wells and the windows.
+The next step is to measure everything in your car: length, width and height obviously, but also take measurements of the wheel wells and the windows

 Also, many cars bow out slightly so the width will vary from the floor, to the center, to the ceiling.
-Getting all the measurements will the next steps as simple as possible.
+Getting all the measurements will make the next steps as simple as possible.

 Campervan Conversion on a Budget